kaaroll99/HueTweaker/README.md

 - `/force set` - Set/change the username color of the specific user using hex code or CSS color name.
 - `/force remove` - Remove the username color of the specific user.
 - `/force purge` - Removing all color roles.
-- `/toprole` - Set the top role for color roles.
+- `/setup toprole` - Set the top role for color roles.
 All color roles will be set under the indicated role.
+- `/setup select` - Configure the colors that will be available for selection using the `/select` command.
 - `/embed` - Embed generator that allows you to send embed messages based on JSON format.

 Embed JSON format example:
 ```json